PostHog/posthog.com/contents/handbook/growth/customer-support.md

 This worksheet is available for everyone to use and is designed to help all teams (even ones that aren't using PostHog! *yet*).

-For [Scale](/pricing#scale) customers, we include a complementary workshop where we work with all the stakeholders to go through this worksheet, define these metrics, and create dashboards in PostHog.
+For [Scale](/pricing#scale) customers, we include a complimentary workshop where we work with all the stakeholders to go through this worksheet, define these metrics, and create dashboards in PostHog.

 ### No dedicated support people